 - Chemist - take a prescription request to one of our local chemists.
 See above tab for a list of local outlets.

 We need to know the name, strength, dose and quantity of the drug or drugs you require.
 If you are on regular medication, you will have a computer request slip provided.
 Please use this whenever possible.
-Please allow 48 hours, excluding weekends and Bank Holidays, for your request to be processed.
-Any problems please telephone the surgery.
+Please allow two full working days for prescriptions to be processed and remember to take weekends and bank holidays into account.

 Please note that we are unable to process telephone requests.